Songs from Les Misérables: Bring Him Home

 Valjean prays for Marius's safety and expresses willingness to risk his life for him.
 In a documentary on the Blu-ray of the film adaptation, Claude-Michel Schönberg revealed that the song was written specifically for Colm Wilkinson.
+English puppeeteer, actress and singer Louise Gold sang Bring Him Home for Jim Henson's memorial service on May 21, 1990.
 Josh Groban also covered the song on his Stages album, and so did Barry Manilow on his album Showstoppers.
+Vocalist Shulem Lemmer sang a cover of the song and sang an updated version changing the lyrics to "Bring Them Home" at an event of solidarity in November 2023 for the still missing October 7th hostages in the United Kingdom.